saeed-sufi/GA/README.md

 ## Intro to analytics - Segment

 * Good metrics offer two things: 1) They help you identify how your business is doing and 2) They tell you what to focus on.

+* Your dashboard metrics should make it impossible to hide from failure.

+* There's one place where totals make sense, and that's major company goals.

+* Having a metric that's controlled by two different teams is a problem because it lets one team's failure hide in another's success.

+* Every metric on our dashboard is intended to focus our attention on a specific business process we need to optimize.

+* Analytics is about learning.
+First, you have to decide what you want to learn.
+Then, you figure out how you're going to measure it.
+And only after that do you build your experiment.

+* Before you build anything — product, marketing campaigns, whatever, decide what you're going to learn from building it.

+* In order to avoid falling into vanity trap:  All metrics should be actionable, accessible, and auditable.

+* Retention cohorts are the most important metric to measure product-market fit.
+Retention cohorts show whether the same cohort of users comes back week over week to derive value from your new product.